HandsOnDataViz/book/embed/github-pages/README.md

 # Create a Simple Web Page with GitHub Pages
-*by [Jack Dougherty](../introduction/who.md), last updated March 5, 2017*
+*by [Jack Dougherty](../introduction/who.md), last updated March 15, 2017*

 Question: After you create an interactive chart or map, how do you embed the live version in a website that you control?

 The full answer requires three steps:
 - 1) Create a web page that supports iframe codes
-- 2) Copy the iframe code from your visualization
+- 2) Copy or create an iframe code from your visualization
 - 3) Embed (or paste) the iframe code into your web page

 This tutorial focuses on the **first step**.
 If you don't already have your own website, or if you are not sure whether your site supports iframe codes, then follow the steps below.
 We will create a simple web page with a free and friendly tool called GitHub (http://github.com), and host it on the public web with the built-in GitHub Pages feature.
 For **steps 2 and 3**, see the [Copy iframe from Google Sheets](../iframe-google-sheets) tutorial and the [Embed iFrame in GitHub Pages](../iframe-github/) tutorial in this chapter.